Where To Stay In Big Sky: Best Hotels, Cabins & Family-Friendly Lodges

 What Is The Difference Between Big Sky Mountain Village and Moonlight Basin?

-Big Sky Resort itself is separated into two main lodging and ski areas: Big Sky Mountain Village and Moonlight Basin.
+Big Sky Resort is separated into two main lodging and ski base areas: Big Sky Mountain Village and Big Sky Moonlight Basin.
 Both areas have lots of lodging options but differ in their amenities.
-Big Sky Resort’s Lodging and Street Map might also be helpful to get your bearings.

 Map of Big Sky Resort area, showing lifts, trails, and places of interest like dining and shops.
 Includes elevations: Mountain Village at 7,500 ft, Madison Base at 7,400 ft.
 Highlights activities such as rafting, fly-fishing, and golf.

-Where We Like To Stay At Big Sky- Mountain Village
+Where To Stay In Big Sky Mountain Village

 With kids, it’s simply easier.
-Suit up and walk to two high speed, heated, and covered chairlifts (Ramcharger and Swift Current) or head to the Explorer lift or covered magic carpet if just learning to ski.
+Suit up and walk to two high speed, heated, and covered chairlifts (Ramcharger and Swift Current) or head to the new Explorer Gondola or covered magic carpet if you are a beginner or just learning to ski.

 To read an overview of the resort, including our favorite runs, ski rentals, and where to eat, see our Big Sky Skiing- Everything You Need To Know

-The lodging options I’ve listed here, along with a few examples of each, are all within walking distance to chairlifts, dining, and activities found in Mountain Village.
+The Mountain Village lodging options I’ve listed here (with the exception of Powder Ridge Cabins which are ski-in ski out) are all within walking distance to chairlifts, dining, and activities found in Mountain Village.
+See descriptions of each below the list.

 Click here to see Big Sky’s Resort’s map of Mountain Village Plaza lodging and dining options.
 It shows where all of the places mentioned below are located.

-Shoshone Condos- Our First Choice at Big Sky
+Shoshone Condos- Our First Choice When Skiing at Big Sky

 A cozy living room with rustic decor, featuring a sofa, armchair, wooden coffee table, and a TV on a wooden stand.
 Sunlight filters through large windows with a scenic view of snow-covered trees outside.